 COOKING TIME (INCLUDES PREPARATION TIME): 35-40 MINUTES

-- Chop onion and garlic cloves.
-Whack into frying pan with a dash of olive oil over a medium heat.
+Chop up your onion and garlic cloves.
+Whack them into a frying pan with a dash of olive oil over a medium heat.
 Add the cumin seeds.
 Once the onions are soft, take them off the heat and allow to cool.

-- Roll the lamb mixture into little golf balls and flatten them into koftas, so they are around 1 cm thick.
+Roll the lamb mixture into little golf sized balls and flatten them into koftas, so they are around 1 cm thick.

 Place on a plate, cover with cling film and put them in the fridge to firm up (10-15 minutes will do).

 Now for the tzatziki.
 To the yoghurt, add your chopped the mint (save a few leaves for garnish at the end), the grated cucumber and the lemon juice.
 Add a sprinkling of salt and a pinch of cumin seeds cumin seeds.
 Mix well.

 Back to your koftas.
 Take them out the fridge and heat a griddle pan.
 Place the koftas on a griddle pan over a medium-high heat.
 Griddle the koftas for 5–6 minutes, turning halfway through so that both sides are well browned.

 Once the koftas are cooked, throw over the chopped parsley and allow it to stick to outside of the balls.

 Warm the pittas through.
 Serve all together with leftover lemon juice, tzatziki and the hummus.